 George Smith| Undergraduate student | MSci. in Integrated Natural Sciences

-I'm orignally from Windsor and am pursuing a 4-year MSci in Intergrated Natural Sciences at Warwick.
+I'm orignally from Windsor and completed a 4-year MSci in Intergrated Natural Sciences at Warwick.
 My third year project was aimed at investigating chromatin domain movement in live cells using Lattice LightSheet imaging.
+I am now a PhD student in Cambridge!

 Lauran Salmon | Medical student | SSC2 project